massimo-zaniboni/asterisell-v5/doc/manual/topics/configuration/bundle-rate-specification-language.md

   #
   # Bundle Calc Params
   #
-  # These params are applied to service-cdrs associated to the bundle.
+  # These params are applied to service-cdrs associated to the bundle,
+  # and not to the calls.
   #

   set-bundle-initial-cost: [monetary-value]